-When you implement an effective preventive maintenance program, you are able to make better use of your maintenance workers’ time and reduce overtime costs.
+When you implement an effective preventative maintenance program, you are able to make better use of your maintenance workers’ time and reduce overtime costs.
 This is because maintenance workers can complete maintenance tasks on a scheduled basis rather than unexpectedly.

 If you use CMMS software, you can look at the cost of repairs across the life of a piece of equipment to determine whether it should be replaced.
-By performing routine preventive maintenance, you may also discover that a piece of equipment is operating perfectly, even when it is past its prime.
+By performing routine preventative maintenance, you may also discover that a piece of equipment is operating perfectly, even when it is past its prime.
 This enables you to postpone or avoid equipment replacement, which can lead to a reduction in expenses.
-You can also analyze the data that preventive maintenance software generates to identify equipment that has excessive maintenance costs, which could indicate the need for corrective maintenance or equipment replacement.
+You can also analyze the data that preventative maintenance software generates to identify equipment that has excessive maintenance costs, which could indicate the need for corrective maintenance or equipment replacement.

 CMMS software is an investment for your organization, and as with any investment, you probably want to see a return on investment (ROI).
 Preventive maintenance software streamlines maintenance operations and helps your company become more efficient.
 The system captures key data and turns it into reliable information that enables you to make cost-effective choices about maintenance management.
 The financial benefits of implementing CMMS software can pay back the initial investment many times over by lowering operating costs and reducing expenses.
 The more valuable your assets and equipment, the greater the returns will be.
 DPSI is eager to assist you in becoming the next success story.
-Sign up for a free trial of our preventive maintenance software for more information.
+Sign up for a free trial of our preventative maintenance software for more information.